robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

   made sure that the student eventually got to a fuller, more rounded out, fleshed out answer.

 As teachers, I think it is sometimes tempting to accept poorly formed, maybe even inaccurate answers.
 Maybe we want to appear encouraging to students, for instance, or to we want to maintain the flow of the lesson, the pace of the lesson.
-But the issue with that is that we can’t allow these misconceptions or even errors to become embedded – that's the danger if we don’t challenge them.
+But the issue with that is that we can’t allow these misconceptions or even errors to become embedded – that’s the danger if we don’t challenge them.
 So we must always challenge, we must insist on challenging incorrect or partially formed answers.

 {/details}